Romania in the Eurovision Song Contest 2018

-Romania participated in the Eurovision Song Contest 2018 with the song "Goodbye" written by Alexandru Matei, Alin Neagoe and Cristina Caramarcu.
+Romania was represented at the Eurovision Song Contest 2018 with the song "Goodbye" written by Alexandru Matei, Alin Neagoe and Cristina Caramarcu.
 The song was performed by the Humans.
 The Romanian broadcaster Televiziunea Română (TVR) organised the national final Selecția Națională 2018 in order to select the Romanian entry for the 2018 contest in Lisbon, Portugal.
 The national final consisted of six shows: five semi-finals and a final.
 A total of sixty entries were selected and twelve competed in each semi-final where a five-member jury panel selected three entries to advance to the final.
 The fifteen qualifiers competed in the final on 25 February 2018 where "Goodbye" performed by The Humans was selected as the winner entirely by a public vote.

 Romania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 10 May 2018.
 Performing during the show in position 2, "Goodbye" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
+This broken the qualifying streak for 13 years.
 This marked the first time that Romania failed to qualify to the final of the Eurovision Song Contest from a semi-final since the introduction of semi-finals in 2004.
 It was later revealed that Romania placed eleventh out of the 18 participating countries in the semi-final with 107 points.